Protect credentials and secrets with Nightfall DLP

 How does Nightfall help with protecting credentials and secrets?

 Nightfall integrates directly with apps like Slack and GitHub, so integration takes seconds.
 Once integrated, Nightfall scans these services for sensitive data based on detectors you’re interested in.
 You’ll be alerted about these sensitive findings and have the opportunity to take action on them to remediate.
-Learn more about Nightfall DLP for Slack here, and Nightfall Radar for GitHub here.
+Learn more about Nightfall DLP for Slack here, and Nightfall DLP for GitHub here.

 What does Nightfall detect that’s relevant to protecting credentials and secrets?